 While i was creating a new streamer brand for a client.
-I went ahead and scoured the web AGAIN for all the best image sizes that Twitch streamers need to have a professional-looking layouts and updates.
+I went ahead and scoured the web AGAIN for all the best Twitch image sizes that streamers need to have professional-looking graphics in their channel.

 So I thought why not create and share this list for everyone 🙂 So you can just go for one place and check the recommended image sizes for Twitch Streamer usage?

-This saves you quite a lot of time in the long run and you can focus on things that really matter.
-Like streaming!
-Hope you like this 🙂
+This saves you quite a lot of time in the long run and you can focus on other things.
+Like streaming in itself!

 This is your avatar and appears anywhere across the world wide web where users are represented by their avatar via their channel link.
 This can be edited only via your Settings page and should be a minimum of 200x200px to ensure quality.